Benjamin A. Willis: Biography

-Born in Roslyn, New York, the eldest son of Charles Willis and Abigail Albertson, Willis was graduated from Union College in 1861.
-He studied law, was admitted to the bar in 1862 and commenced practice in New York City.
+Willis was born in Roslyn, New York, the eldest son of Charles Willis and Abigail Albertson.
+He graduated from Union College in 1861, where he had studied law.
+He was admitted to the bar in 1862, and commenced practice in New York City.
 During the Civil War, he enlisted in the Union Army in 1862.
-He served as captain in the One Hundred and Nineteenth New York Volunteers, and subsequently colonel of the 12th New York Volunteer Infantry.
+He served as captain in the 119th New York Infantry Regiment, and subsequently colonel of the 12th New York Volunteer Infantry.
 He was honorably discharged in 1864.
-He resumed the practice of law, and was a member of the New York State Assembly 1872-1878.
+He resumed the practice of law and was a member of the New York State Assembly from 1872 to 1878.

 Willis was elected as a Democrat to the Forty-fourth and Forty-fifth Congresses (March 4, 1875 – March 3, 1879).
-He served as chairman of the Committee on Expenditures in the Department of the Navy (Forty-fifth Congress).
+He served as chairman of the United States House Committee on Expenditures in the Navy Department during the Forty-fifth Congress.
 He was an unsuccessful candidate for reelection in 1878 to the Forty-sixth Congress.
 He engaged in the practice of law and also in the real estate business.
-He married Lillie Evelyn Macauley, daughter of William Macauley and Mary S. Underhill, and had three children: Kate T. Willis, Portia Willis and Benjamin A. Willis Jr. He died in New York City on October 14, 1886.
-He was interred in Friends Cemetery, Westbury, Long Island.
-He was reinterred in Woodlawn Cemetery.
+He married Lillie Evelyn Macauley, daughter of William Macauley and Mary S. Underhill, and had three children: Kate T. Willis, Portia Willis and Benjamin A. Willis Jr. He was a relative of California State Senator John S. Enos.

+Willis died in New York City on October 14, 1886.
+He was interred in Friends Cemetery in Westbury, New York, and later reinterred in Woodlawn Cemetery.